PROJECT QUALITY MANAGEMENT

 of the project and have a value to the donor and beneficiaries and that the beneficiaries can use the material or service as it was originally intended.
 The central focus of quality management is meeting or exceeding stakeholder’s expectations and conforming to the project design and specifications.

-The ultimate judge for quality is the beneficiary, and represents how close the project outputs and deliverables come to meeting the beneficiaries’ requirements and expectations.
+The ultimate judge for quality is the beneficiary and represents how close the project outputs and deliverables come to meeting the beneficiaries’ requirements and expectations.
 How a beneficiary defines quality may be completely subjective, but there are many ways to make quality objective; by defining the individual characteristics and determine one or more metrics that can be collected to mirror the characteristic.
 For instance, one of the features of a quality product may be that it has a minimum amount of errors.
 This characteristic can be measured by counting errors and defects after the product is used.

 The Purpose of Management of Quality

 The main principle of project quality management is to ensure the project will meet or exceed stakeholder’s needs and expectations.
-The project team must develop a good relationship with key stakeholders, specially the donor and the beneficiaries of the project, to understand what quality means to them.
+The project team must develop a good relationship with key stakeholders, especially the donor and the beneficiaries of the project, to understand what quality means to them.
 One of the causes for poor project evaluations is the project focuses only in meeting the written requirements for the main outputs and ignores other stakeholder needs and expectations for the project.

-Quality must be viewed on an equal level with scope, schedule and budget.
-If a project donor is not satisfied with the quality of how the project is delivering the outcomes, the project team will need to make adjustments to scope, schedule and budget to satisfy the donor’s needs and expectations.
-To deliver the project scope on time and on budget is not enough, to achieve stakeholder satisfaction the project must develop a good working relationship with all stakeholders and understand their stated or implied needs.
+Quality must be viewed on an equal level with scope, schedule, and budget.
+If a project donor is not satisfied with the quality of how the project is delivering the outcomes, the project team will need to make adjustments to scope, schedule, and budget to satisfy the donor’s needs and expectations.
+To deliver the project scope on time and on a budget is not enough, to achieve stakeholder satisfaction the project must develop a good working relationship with all stakeholders and understand their stated or implied needs.

-Quality management is not an event - it is a process, a consistently high quality product or service cannot be produced by a defective process.
+Quality management is not an event - it is a process, a consistently high-quality product or service cannot be produced by a defective process.
 Quality management is a repetitive cycle of measuring quality, updating processes, measuring, updating processes until the desired quality is achieved.